f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 Testing
 ~~~~~~~

-- Apply this iRule to the Lab1 SSL virtual server.
+- Apply this iRule to the HTTPS virtual server.

 - Establish several connections to the virtual server from the Ubuntu client using different ciphers.